xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

     export default App;
     ```

-2. In the `src`/`contexts` directory, update the existing `XmtpContext.js` file to enable the app to display the list of messages your address sends to itself, as shown in the highlighted code.
+2. In the `my-app`/`src`/`contexts` folder, update the existing `XmtpContext.js` file to enable the app to display the list of messages your address sends to itself, as shown in the highlighted code.
 With XMTP, a group of messages sent between two addresses is called a conversation.
-You can copy this code and paste it into the file, replacing all existing code.<!--I think this is already there at this point?
-I think this diff is just removing the code that disables the app from displaying conversations the connected wallet address has with itself. jha verify this...https://github.com/vehidtr/xmtp-chat-tutorial/commit/454c4065b0f2b505780834b55908e2bdf0b2756d.
-We can probably just call out 56-75 to show how the app displays messages in the conversation?-->
+You can copy this code and paste it into the file, replacing all existing code.<!--diff: https://github.com/vehidtr/xmtp-chat-tutorial/commit/454c4065b0f2b505780834b55908e2bdf0b2756d.
+This diff just removes line `if (convo.peerAddress !== walletAddress) {` as a correction to enable this app to display messages in a conversation an address sends to itself.
+I should remove this in Step 3.2 earlier and then remove this step.-->

     ```js showLineNumbers
     import React, { useState, createContext, useEffect, useContext } from "react";